tshort/tblr/tblr.typ

 // `caption`: If provided, wrap the `table` in a `figure`.
 // `placement` (default: `auto`): Passed to figure.
 // `table-fun` (default: `table`): Specifies the table-creation function to use.
+// `note-numbering` (default: "a"): Numbering for table notes.
+// `note-fun` (default: `super`): Formatting function for note indicators.
+// `ret`: If provided, the function returns a dictionary with
+//    components.
+Options include:
+//      "components": includes "table", "remarks", and more
+//      "arguments": as above but includes arguments passed to `table-fun`

 #let tblr(header-rows: auto,
           caption: none,
           placement: auto,
           remarks: none,
           table-fun: table,
+          note-numbering: "a",
+          note-fun: super,
+          ret: auto,
           ..args) = {
   let a = args.pos()
   let n = args.named()